Old Royal Naval College – a must-see for movie fans

 In Sherlock Holmes I (2008) Lower Grand Square was transformed into Piccadilly Circus.
 In The Wolfman the area was surrounded by walls enclosing a garden with lots of trees.
 In Thor II, not only does an alien spaceship land on the square, but the entire space is torn up and destroyed by the ship and the subsequent battle for the safety of the universe.

 Most memorably during the filming for Les Misérables, Grand Square was used in the barricades scene.
 In addition, a 7-metre tall statue of an elephant was built on site to represent a Parisian monument.
 The original was stone, however the polystyrene and resin replica was equally as impressive.

 The Chapel perhaps most famously became the Catholic St Mary of the Fields for the second wedding in Four Weddings and a Funeral (1994) and featured in The Crown seasons 3 and 4 as the backdrop for weddings.
 During Kingsman 2, Sir Elton John even found himself playing the Chapel Organ.

-Old Royal Naval College’s Estate Operations manager Ian Allchin is the key coordinator ensuring that the busy site seamlessly continues to function as a music college, university, tourist venue and film-set; giving visitors a chance to walk through a fully functioning big-studio film set.
+Old Royal Naval College’s Estate Operations manager Luke Flynn is the key coordinator ensuring that the busy site seamlessly continues to function as a music college, university, tourist venue and film-set; giving visitors a chance to walk through a fully functioning big-studio film set.

-Our staff and volunteers all have their own personal film related stories to tell and anyone has the opportunity to join a behind-the-scenes film and TV location tour on the last weekend of every month – a guided tour through over 60 years of filming both on the iconic riverside grounds and inside the magnificent Painted Hall.
+Our staff and volunteers all have their own personal film related stories to tell and anyone has the opportunity to join a behind-the-scenes film and TV location tour – a guided tour through over 60 years of filming both on the iconic riverside grounds and inside the magnificent Painted Hall.